unclereeemus/ytmp/README.md

 			if 'k' is the last arg then exit once all entries are played otherwise continue playing from last arg unless last arg is a range

+		you can specfiy many ranges, entries, effectively queueing things up to play without moving them in the queue file.

 		* ranges must be comma separated

-		if you happen to play something outside of the current range, the program will pick up from where you left off when you left the range. but if you play something inside the range, it will continue on playing from there.
+		* if you happen to play something outside of the current range, the program will pick up from where you left off when you left the range. but if you play something inside the range, it will continue on playing from there.

-		you can specfiy many ranges, entries, effectively queueing things up to play without moving them in the queue file.

-		example: ytmp -d 4 25,29 35 110,112
+		* accepts p|l|m like 'm'

+		examples: ytmp -d 4 (start playing from entry four); ytmp -d +4 (play four more songs and quit) ytmp -d 4 25,+7 38 110,112

 		(kills any other instances of -r or -d running on start.)